bopopescu/jcode_cov/README.md

-# Collect Coverage Data For Qcs Services
+# Collect Coverage Data For Services

 It will collect coverage data from service server dynamically